Hyperthermophile: Research

 Early research into hyperthermophiles speculated that their genome could be characterized by high guanine-cytosine content; however, recent studies show that "there is no obvious correlation between the GC content of the genome and the optimal environmental growth temperature of the organism."

 The protein molecules in the hyperthermophiles exhibit hyperthermostability—that is, they can maintain structural stability (and therefore function) at high temperatures.
 Such proteins are homologous to their functional analogs in organisms that thrive at lower temperatures but have evolved to exhibit optimal function at much greater temperatures.
 Most of the low-temperature homologs of the hyperthermostable proteins would be denatured above 60 °C. Such hyperthermostable proteins are often commercially important, as chemical reactions proceed faster at high temperatures.

 Physiology

 General physiology

-Due to the fact of living in extreme environments, hyperthermophiles can be adapted to several variety of factors, like pH, redox potential, level of salinity, and temperature.
-They grow-similar to mesophiles-within a temperature range of about 25-30 °C between the minimal and maximal temperature.
+Due to their extreme environments, hyperthermophiles can be adapted to several variety of factors such as pH, redox potential, level of salinity, and temperature.
+They grow (similar to mesophiles) within a temperature range of about 25–30 °C between the minimal and maximal temperature.
 The fastest growth is obtained at their optimal growth temperature which may be up to 106 °C. The main characteristics they present in their morphology are: